cmower/ros_pygame_visualizer/README.md

   coordinate axes.
 - *Dynamic line*: tracks `std_msgs/Float64MultiArray` messages that define a continuous line.
+- *Dynamic point array*: tracks `std_msgs/Float64MultiArray` that define points on the surface to visualize.

 **Note**, currently coordinates must be specified in the local image frame (scaling between meters and pixels is handled in the config file).
 At present,